dmil/code4policy/commandline/01-intro.md

 ## ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Try It

 1. print your username to the command line using `whoami`
-2. print your hostname to the command line using `hostname`
+2. print your computer's name to the command line using `hostname`
+3. print the name of your operating system using `uname`
-3. take a look at the manual page for the `hostname` command
+4. take a look at the manual page for the `uname` command.
+Then, use `uname` with options to:
-4. print your hostname without the domain information, then again with the domain information
+	* print the operating system name
+	* print the operating system release
+	* print the operating system name and release together
+	* print the machine hardware name and the processor architecture together
+	* print as much information as you can all at once using `uname`.
-5. print "I did it!
-I'm so cool!" to the terminal using `echo`
+5. print 'I did it.
+I'm so cool.' to the terminal using `echo`

+**Bonus**

+1. print "I did it!
+I'm so cool!" (hint: google "escaping characters in bash")

 **Protip**: Use the ↑ and ↓ arrow keys to navigate previously entered commands.